sqlitebrowser/sqlitebrowser/README.rst

 (taken from the website linked to above; it's still true - now even more)

-SQLite Database Browser is a freeware, public domain, open source visual tool used to create, design and edit database files compatible with SQLite.
+SQLite Database Browser is a freeware, open source visual tool used to create, design and edit database files compatible with SQLite.
 It is meant to be used for users and developers that want to create databases, edit and search data using a familiar spreadsheet-like interface, without the need to learn complicated SQL commands.

 What's been done since then
 ---------------------------